SUCH A FUN AGE

 BY KILEY REID

-This is a funny, poignant debut novel about parenting, race and class.
+This is a funny, poignant novel about parenting, race and class.
 Reid’s writing has a fresh and insightful quality which exposes these topics with humour and truthfulness.
 Worthy of making the Booker longlist 2020 and your pile.

 Alix has recently and reluctantly moved from her high profile, social media life as a feminist blogger in New York to Pennsylvania with her news presenter husband and two young girls.
 She employs Emira, a young black girl with seemingly little purpose in her life as her sitter, who forms a close bond with the eldest daughter Briar.

 The story revolves around an incident in a late-night upmarket grocery store when Emira is confronted by the security guard for kidnapping the "white baby" and the incident is filmed by an eyewitness, Kelly Copeland.
 The repercussions of the evening change the dynamics of the relationship between Alix and Emira, particularly when Emira and Kelly start dating.
 A shared connection between Kelly and Alix is perhaps too much of a coincidence, but nevertheless gives rise to an excruciating and hilarious Thanksgiving Dinner from which everything quickly unravels.